Local Resident Information

 This page will be updated at later points, so you may wish to return nearer the event.

 You can contact us by emailing info@lazydaysfestival.com with any questions you may have about the event.
 This email is monitored by the event team, who will respond directly to any questions asked.
-A noise complaint hotline number will be added to this page 2-weeks before the festival.
+During the festival, response times to this email address may be delayed and not immediately actioned.

 Lazydays Festival background